BYLAWS OF SWTRAILS PDX

 2.7 Quorum and Voting.
 Those votes represented at a meeting of Members shall constitute a quorum.
 A majority vote of the Members voting is the act of the Members, unless these bylaws or the law provide differently.

 2.8 Proxy Voting.
 There shall be no voting by proxy.

 2.9 Action by Consent.
 Any action required by law to be taken at a meeting of the Members, or any action which may be taken at a Members’ meeting, may be taken without a meeting if a consent in writing or electronic mail, setting forth the action to be taken or so taken, shall be signed by all the Members.

 ARTICLE III: BOARD OF DIRECTORS

 3.1 General Powers.
 All corporate powers not expressly reserved for the Members shall be exercised by, and all business of SW Trails PDX shall be managed by, or under the direction and authority of, the Board of Directors.
 The Board of Directors shall adopt such policies and procedures from time to time for conduct of business as the Board of Directors deems appropriate or necessary.

 3.2 Number.
-The Board of Directors shall initially have 5 Members.
-The number of Directors may be increased or decreased by majority vote of sitting directors to any number between a minimum of three and a maximum of fifteen, provided, however a decrease in the number of Directors shall not have the effect of reducing the term of a sitting Director.
+The number of Directors may be established by majority vote of sitting directors to any number between a minimum of three and a maximum of fifteen, provided, however a decrease in the number of Directors shall not have the effect of reducing the term of a sitting Director.